malathinani/malathinani/README.md

-- 👋 Hi, I’m Malathi
+- 👋 Hi, I’m S.Malathi.
-- 🌱 I’m Pursuing 3rd year of Btech in CSE ,IIIT ,RGUKT,RK Valley
+- 🌱 I’m Pursuing 3rd year of Btech in the dept of CSE ,IIIT ,RGUKT,RK Valley

 <!---